The 9 Stages of a Breakup

 However, as you know… not all relationships can be mended.
 Not all relationships SHOULD be repaired.
 Sometimes, in the immortal words of Kenny Rogers, you gotta know when to fold ‘em.
 And you cannot heal any further, until you do.

 In my experience most people need help with this, because there are complexities here.
 I’ve helped so many people navigate this narrow path to clarity and I’d love to help you too.
-Here’s the link to my Heal From Heartbreak program if you’d like to get started.
+Here are the links to breakup therapy and divorce counseling if you’d like to get started.

 Breakup Stage 3: Healthy Boundaries and Closure